 Yes.
 FBI Identity History Summary reports are one of the most common federal documents that require U.S. Department of State apostille (for Hague countries) or authentication (for non-Hague countries).

-400 8th St NW, Suite 1104
+400 8th St NW, Washington, DC 20004

 The latest news, articles, and resources, sent straight to your inbox every month.